Vishakhavel/rubberband/README.md

  <img src ="https://user-images.githubusercontent.com/54572908/151702378-e11a4a12-239e-492d-87df-5075be2e946f.png"/>
  </p>

-## Installation
+## Description:

-This application has been deployed to AWS Beanstalk.
-Here is the deployed URL:
-[Cloudwiry Application](http://cloudwiry-backend-fastapi.ap-south-1.elasticbeanstalk.com/docs)
+In this solution, users can interact with a FastAPI application, which acts as a blob storage system.
+The core logic of my solution is that an AWS EFS volume, which is automatically mounted to EC2 instances as a part of AWS Elastic Beanstalk environment, will serve as a distributed storage disk.
+The Beanstalk environment also has an Application Load Balancer.
+Users from multiple availbility zones can access the same storage system (The EFS volume), even if they are routed to different servers(EC2 Instances) by the Application Load Balancer.
+An AWS RDS postgres instance stores the usernames, encrypted passwords, names and IDs of the users.

-## Features:
+## Key Features:

 - [x] User Account creation/deletion
 - [x] User Authentication, Password Encryption and API Protection
 - [x] Upload, Rename, Share, Download, Delete file functionalities

-- [x] File compression
+## Bonus features:
 - [x] Trash, which stores deleted files until emptied, for every user
 - [x] Autoscaling, Load Balancing and Distributed file storage
 - [x] CICD for faster bug fixes and quicker releases
+- [x] File compression

+## Installation

+This application has been deployed to AWS Beanstalk.
+Here is the deployed URL:
+[Cloudwiry Application](http://cloudwiry-backend-fastapi.ap-south-1.elasticbeanstalk.com/docs)

 ## Instructions: